texttest/restful-booker/README.md

 ## API
 API details can be found on the [api docs](https://localhost:3001/) (when you have it running locally).

+## Swagger documentation
+Alternative API documentation with Swagger can be found on [Swagger](https://localhost:3001/api-docs).
+Swagger also allows you to actually make the calls directly in the interface.

 ## TextTests

 This branch has some tests written using [TextTest](http://texttest.org).
 Start the texttest GUI: